Time-diffracting 2D wave vortices: Conclusions

 To summarize, we have introduced a novel class of 2D wave vortices that are localized in the $(x,y)$ plane but diffract in time.
 Unlike recently considered spatiotemporal vortices \cite{Sukhorukov2005, Bliokh2012, Jhajj2016, Chong2020, Zhang2023NC, Che2024PRL, Hancock2021, Bliokh2023PRA, Porras2024JO}, the center of these vortices is stationary, and the OAM with respect to the transverse $z$-axis is well defined.
 The temporal evolution of such vortices strongly resembles spatial propagation of monochromatic vortex beams \cite{Allen_book, Bekshaev_book, Torres_book, Hefner1999JASA, Lekner2006JASA, Volke-Sepulveda2008PRL, Bliokh2017PR, Clark2015Nature, Luski2021Science}, with the longitudinal $z$-axis replaced by time.

-These 2D localized vortices can naturally appear in surface-wave or planar-waveguide systems, such as surface polaritons or water-surface waves.
+These 2D localized vortices can naturally appear in surface-wave or planar-waveguide systems, such as surface polaritons, surface acoustic waves, or water-surface waves.
+We have verified numerically that variations in dispersion relation $\omega(k)$ of these surface waves do not affect the main conclusions of this work.
+Furthermore, although such surface waves are vector waves, our scalar model can describe one component of the wave (e.g., the vertical electric field or the water-surface elevation, which are typically accessed experimentally); the remaining field components can then be reconstructed from the corresponding wave equations \cite{Tsesses2018S, Wang2024}.

 We have presented a geometric-optics ray model underlying temporal diffraction of 2D vortices, a simple model solution based on Gaussian wavepacket interference, and an example of an exact analytical solution.
 The ray and model approaches provide a practical scheme for the generation of such vortices in 2D wave systems.
-Namely, one can adapt existing methods for generating monochromatic Bessel vortices in 2D circular cavities \cite{Ohno2006OE, Gorodetski2008, Prinz2023, Wang2024} by replacing monochromatic sources with finite-length Gaussian-like pulses.
+Namely, one can adapt existing methods for generating monochromatic Bessel vortices in 2D circular cavities with sources distributed along the circle and having azimuthal phase increment $\ell\varphi$ \cite{Ohno2006OE, Gorodetski2008, Wang2022JPC, Prinz2023, Wang2024} by replacing monochromatic sources with finite-length Gaussian-like pulses.
 The relative phase between pulses propagating in different directions sets the vortex strength $\ell$.
 In the far-field, the pulses form converging and diverging wave rings, while at the focal zone they interfere to produce a vortex with purely azimuthal phase gradient, as shown in Figs.~\ref{fig:diffraction}--\ref{fig:exact}.

 Finally, we have analyzed the temporal Gouy phase, which manifests as an azimuthal rotation of $\pi\, {\rm sgn}(\ell)$ between the far-field zones.
 This rotation can be directly observed in experiments by tracking azimuthal defects in 2D vortices.
 Overall, the vortices described here extend the family of wave vortices, complementing previously known monochromatic and spatiotemporal vortices.